iterait/emloop/docs/tutorial.rst

 The configuration (aka *config*) defines which dataset will be used as the data source and which model will be employed for training.

-It is in form of YAML document.
+The configuration file is in the form of a YAML document.
 Feel free to use JSON instead, but YAML makes a lot of thing easier.

 The YAML document consists of four fundamental sections.